Netflix to launch its first after-show with debut of ‘Beyond Stranger Things’

 However, unlike most after-shows that exist today for other popular TV series, Beyond Stranger Things is not meant to be viewed as you watch each episode.
 Instead, the after-show – which is said to include many spoilers if watched early – will automatically play when you finish the last episode of the new season.

 That decision is likely due to Netflix users’ tendency to binge through highly-anticipated series, as well as the fact that Netflix drops entire seasons at once.
 You don’t need to tune in each week for a new episode, that is – in other words, the after-show isn’t about keeping fans engaged until the next airing, it’s about keeping Netflix users on the platform streaming more content.
-Whether or not fans have interest in 7 episodes of behind-the-scenes content and analysis following their binge remains to be seen.
+Whether or not fans have interest in 7 episodes of behind-the-scenes content and analysis following their binge remains to be seen, but it’s definitely worth the experiment.

 Beyond Stranger Things also incorporates the series’ fans in interesting ways, according to THR’s report.
 Its opening graphics were designed by fan and graphic artist Wahyu “Pinot” Ichwandardi; the show opens each episode with a series of quick graphics inspired by what fans were creating online; and the music for the show is a remix composed by “superfan” Daniel Rosenfeld.